 I look forward to taking Dr. Reid’s workshop again at some future date.
 If you are contemplating taking it for the first time, I have just two heart-felt words of advice: DO IT.

-Dr. Wilson is running two sessions this year at the 21st Annual OCD Conference in Los Angeles.
-Session I will be held on Wednesday, July 16th & Thursday, July 17th, and Session II will be held on Sunday, July 20th & Monday, July 21st.
-This treatment opportunity will be held at the conference site at the Hyatt Regency Century Plaza in Los Angeles, CA. The group will be limited to 8 participants on a first-come, first-served basis.
-This program has sold out for each of the past 3 years we’ve offered it, so register now to make sure you get a spot!
-Visit http://www.ocd2014.org/program/reidwilson/ for more information, and to learn how to register.
+Dr. Wilson is running two sessions this year at the 27th Annual OCD Conference in Seattle.
+Session I will be held on Wednesday, July 29th & Thursday, July 20th, and Session II will be held on Sunday, August 2nd & Monday, August 3rd, 2020.
+This treatment opportunity will be held at the Conference hotel, Hyatt Regency Seattle.
+The group will be limited to 8 participants on a first-come, first-served basis.
+This program has sold out for each of the past 10 years we’ve offered it, so register now to make sure you get a spot!
+Click here for more information, and to learn how to register today.